gaia-platform/GaiaPlatform/production/tools/tests/ping_pong/README.md

 # Ping Pong

 This is a simple example of high throughput application.
-The purpose is to test Gaia capabilities with high throughput function_decorator_t<T_class>applications.
+The purpose is to test Gaia capabilities with high throughput applications.

 There are 2 actors, Main and Rules.
 Main initializes the application by writing "pong" in the `ping_pong.status` column.
 Main then spawns one or more threads that read the value of `ping_pong.status` and, if the value is "pong", will write "ping".
 This will trigger the rules that will check if the value of `ping_pong.status` is "ping", and if so, it will write "pong".
 This will repeat until the application is stopped.